 Rapid and sensitive detection and quantification of microbial contamination is of utmost importance for Pharmaceutical and biotechnology companies.
 Process monitoring, including compound testing, product testing, environmental monitoring and WFI analyses, is key for highest quality of pharmaceutical and biotech end products.

 To meet the high industry standards with low limitations of bioburden, large volumes need to be evaluated for microbial contamination to enable reliable analysis.
-Each microbial method used should be highly sensitive, applicable for larger volume testing, rapid and reliable.
+Each Rapid Microbial Method used must be highly sensitive, applicable for larger volume testing and reliable, giving same day results.